curleyr/workout-tracker-app/README.md

 ## Postman Collection for Local Testing

-A Postman collection is included at the root of the project to simplify local API testing for the Auth and Profile services.
+A Postman collection is included at the root of the project to simplify local API testing for the Auth, Profile, and Exercise services.

 - File: workout-tracker-app.local.postman_collection.json